kminder/rest-api-template-client/README.md

 ## Formatting output
 The information output can be controlled by the -o parameter.
 The value of this parameter can be any combination of the following:
-- s - Display the status code an text.
+- s - Display the status code and text.
 - h - Display the response headers.
 - b - Display the response body.